Nlege001/Youtube_Video_Player/README.md

 # Video Pareser (branch name: ```third branch```)

-### This is another application that can be use tu parse a video in mp4 and other video formats.
-If you copy and paste your video in the
+### This is another application that can be used to parse a video in mp4 and other video formats.
+## Steps to run the video of your choice

+1. If you copy and paste your video in the ```res``` file of the android studio project